-There are also no harmful emissions like carbon monoxide where you are at a serious risk of carbon monoxide poisoning.
+There are also no harmful emissions like carbon monoxide, where you are at severe risk of carbon monoxide poisoning.

-As long as all of your electrical wiring in the garage is up to code, you shouldn’t have any safety concerns at all when using an electric fireplace.
+As long as all of your electrical wiring in the garage is up to code, you shouldn’t have any safety concerns when using an electric fireplace.

 If you want to be extra careful, here are a few safety tips when using the electric fireplace:

-- Direct Plug-In – When you are using electrical fireplaces, you want to make sure that the power plug goes directly into a proper electrical socket with the ground wire connected.
+Direct Plug-In – When you use electric fireplaces, you want to ensure that the power plug goes directly into a proper electrical socket with the ground wire connected.
 This is the same for any large appliances.
 If you use a surge protector or an extension cord, there is no way of knowing how well they are rated or if the ground wire is disconnected.
-Plugging your electric fireplace but directly into the wall outlet or hard wiring it into the house is a bad idea.
-It can result in poor performance if your fireplace, causing damage to the fireplace, or even causing an electrical fire.
-If you don’t have an electrical outlet in the location where you want your fireplace, call an electrician to properly wire one up for you.
+Plugging your electric fireplace directly into the wall outlet or hardwiring it into the house is a bad idea.
+It can result in poor performance of your fireplace, causing damage to the fireplace, or even causing an electrical fire.
+If you don’t have an electrical outlet where you want your fireplace, call an electrician to wire one up for you correctly.
 Don’t take the risk.

-- Cord Check – Make sure you check the plug-in cord of the fireplace from time to time.
-You want to make sure that the outer protection isn’t frayed and none of the internal wiring is exposed.
-This can short out your fireplace or cause dangerous sparks and electrocution.
-If you notice a damaged cord, check with the manufacturer’s customer support on how you should go about fixing it or getting it fixed by a professional.
-When checking the wiring, also be sure to check the plug itself and make sure the tongs of the plug and the housing all look normal.
+Cord Check – Make sure you check the plug-in cord of the fireplace from time to time.
+You want to ensure that the outer protection isn’t frayed and that none of the internal wiring is exposed.
+This can short out your fireplace or cause dangerous sparks and electric shock.
+If you notice a damaged cord, check with the manufacturer’s customer support on how you should fix it or have it fixed by a professional.
+When checking the wiring, check the plug itself and make sure the tongs of the plug and the housing all look normal.

 I Have Converted My Garage Into Another Room, Will My Electric Heater Work Better?

-If you are one of the people that don’t use their garage as a shop or a place to park their car and have instead converted it into another room for the house like a family room, game room, home office, or even an additional bedroom, then this could possibly allow your electric fireplace to work even better.
+Suppose you are one of the people that don’t use their garage as a shop or a place to park their car and have instead converted it into another room for the house like a family room, game room, home office, or even an additional bedroom.
+In that case, this could allow your electric fireplace to work even better.

-Usually when doing these kinds of conversions, you’re going to install more insulation, drywall, and other things that you might otherwise not have in your garage.
-If you have windows, you’ll likely also hang up some curtains that can also further help as some mild insulation.
-Lastly, you probably took care of any drafty trouble spots where cold air can blow it which tends to happen a lot in older garages.
+Usually, when doing these kinds of conversions, you’re going to install more insulation, drywall, and other things that you might otherwise not have in your garage.
+You’ll likely also hang up some curtains that can further help as some mild insulation if you have windows.
+Lastly, you probably took care of any drafty trouble spots where cold air can blow it, which tends to happen in older garages.

-All of these different elements to your garage remodel is going to help the room keep in as much heat as possible.
-This means your heater won’t have to work nearly as hard and you will save a lot more money on your heating bill.
+These different elements to your garage remodel will help the room keep in as much heat as possible.
+This means your heater won’t have to work nearly as hard, and you will save a lot more money on your heating bill.